arackaf/easy-express-controllers/README.md

 This project adds traditional MVC controller support to Express with JavaScript classes, and ES-next decorators.
 This allows you to set up your Express routes with simpler code, and significantly less boilerplate.

+Special thanks to Oleksandr Hulyi https://github.com/pamidur for his work in adding default Web API-style routes, as well as default route paths.

 For example, if this class was in product.js

 ```javascript